Extra health & safety measures that we are taking:

 Believe it or not i became a qulified Hairdresser in September 1997!!

 I truely believe that you do indeed learn something new every day intentionally or not.

 Throughout my career i've done my best to keep up with current cutting, colouring and styling techniques, products and of course social media and lets face fashion certainly has changed a bit in those years.
 All the certificates i can find are in the gallery let me say there are many missing too.

-We are delighted to say that Teresa & Tash will be available in the salon on Mondays.
+We are delighted to say that Teresa & Tash will be available in the salon on Mondays by request only.

 We'd love it if you could pass your review on to google

 You've asked and we are in the process of delivering ..............

 Looking for something to do?